 Bobbi Brown is not cruelty-free.
 They may test on animals, either themselves, through their suppliers, or through a third party.
-Brands who fall under this category could also be funding animal testing by selling products in mainland China, where it's required by law.
+Brands who fall under this category could also be selling products where animal testing is required by law.

 “At Bobbi Brown, the safety of our consumers is our highest priority.
 We utilize the latest advances in non-animal safety testing and human volunteer testing to deliver products of the highest safety and quality to our consumers.
 We do not test our products or ingredients on animals, or ask others to test on our behalf, except where required by law.”

 Although Bobbi Brown as a company do not test their finished products or ingredients on animals, they nevertheless pay others to test their products on animals “where required by law”.
 This means that Bobbi Brown is not cruelty-free.